Sunday, April 21, 2024

 Byzantine, 6th Century

-Ravenna, Sant' Apollinare Nuovo
+Ravenna, Church of Sant' Apollinare Nuovo

 The Good Shepherd